 The committee shall meet at the call of the chair within two (2) weeks after the completion of the written section at which time the student shall be examined orally.
-This meeting must take place prior to registration for the second semester of the student's third year in the graduate program.
+If the committee decides the written section(s) will not warrant a pass prior to the oral examination of the written section, a delay should not be given and the examination should continue.
 Three days prior to the examination date, all members of the committee must have read and voted on the acceptability of the written components.
 It is the Chair's responsibility to query the committee members as to their opinion on the written components.
 At the end of the oral examination, the student shall be evaluated on the basis of his/her performance on both the oral and written sections, and the committee shall take action as outlined below.